chaosotter/basic-games/README.md

 Your assistance in building up the collection is gratefully appreciated.
-There aren't detailed instructions available yet on the layout and tooling of this responsibility for direct submissions of new games, but typos and mistakes always creep in, and corrections are always welcome.
+There aren't detailed instructions available yet on the layout and tooling of this repository for direct submissions of new games, but typos and mistakes always creep in, and corrections are always welcome.

 That said, please be mindful that this is a **preservation** project,